Highland Lakes Lake Alpine is a fine lake. Ebbetts Pass

 These terrain factors mean three things to backpackers.

-First, the green apron of lush meadows around Duck Lake are big-time breeding grounds for mosquitoes from the Spring Thaw until whenever it finally dries out.
-That time changes from year to year.
+First, the green apron of lush meadows around Duck Lake are big-time breeding grounds for mosquitoes.
+This is true of all Sierra Lakes surrounded with lush meadow aprons.
+Mosquitoes dominate the exposed terrain from the opening of the Spring Thaw until whenever its moisture is finally dried out of the meadows.

 It is important to stay as high and as dry as possible during the height of the High Sierra Mosquito Season.
-High Sierra Mosquito Information.
+Wet meadows are to be avoided.

 Second, the grazing cows screw up the water quality in Duck Lake, big time.